Improving Contactless Fingerprint Recognition with Robust 3D Feature Extraction and Graph Embedding: Methods

 \section{Methods}

 Fig. \ref{fig:base_idea} shows the framework of the proposed method.
-Our method mainly consists of three steps: 1) the preprocessing step that segments, enhances, and unifies the scale and pose angles of fingerprint images \cite{Dabouei2019}\cite{cui2023monocular}; 2) the feature extraction step that goes through a multi-task network to output the 3D shape and minutiae features; 3) the matching step that uses the 3D minutiae map and a 3D graph matching network \cite{su2023gnn} to output the matching scores.
+Our method consists of three main steps: 1) the preprocessing step that segments, enhances, and unifies the scale and pose angles of fingerprint images \cite{Dabouei2019}\cite{cui2023monocular}; 2) the feature extraction step that goes through a multitask network to output the 3D shape and minutiae features; 3) the matching step that uses the 3D feature and a 3D graph matching network \cite{su2023gnn} to output the matching scores.
 Although the input contactless fingerprint is 2D, our method can recover the 3D shape model, and therefore conduct a 3D feature matching algorithm.

+The score of 3D graph matching offers a new perspective for 2D fingerprint matching and can effectively enhance the performance of contactless fingerprint recognition.
+Meanwhile, we use our newly proposed monocular depth estimation network with better generalization to unwarp contactless fingerprints, correcting perspective distortion and matching them in a 2D space.
+By combining the two matching approaches, our method can effectively boost the performance of contactless fingerprint recognition.